joeynotjoe/my-alfred-themes/README.md

 ### Features

-- **Modern Spotlight aesthetic** - Matches the refined look of macOS 26's spotlight interface
+- **Modern Spotlight aesthetic** - Attempts to matches the look of macOS 26's spotlight interface

 ### Installation